-If you or your family member were the victim of medical malpractice, contact us to speak with a skilled lawyer from our legal team.
+If you or your family member were the victim of medical malpractice, contact us to speak with a skilled hospital malpractice lawyer Phoenix, AZ trusts from our legal team.

 "I used to work with Fred Rispoli at a large, global law firm before he opened his own practice.
 Fred worked for our corporate clients with diligence and integrity.
 Although he now focuses his representation on helping injured individuals, I know he brings the same compassion to his personal injury cases.
 I would highly recommend him."